bart-kroon/TM1/doc/configuring.md

     * 3: atlas index,
     * 4, 5: frame width and height.
 * **outputGeometryVideoDataPathFmt**: the path format of the uncompressed geometry video data (GVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
-* **outputOccupancyVideoDataPathFmt**: the path format of the uncompressed occupancy video data (GVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
+* **outputOccupancyVideoDataPathFmt**: the path format of the uncompressed occupancy video data (OVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
-* **outputTextureVideoDataPathFmt**: the path format of the uncompressed attribute video data (GVD) with attribute ID `ATTR_TEXTURE`, produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
+* **outputTextureVideoDataPathFmt**: the path format of the uncompressed attribute video data (AVD) with attribute ID `ATTR_TEXTURE`, produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
+* **outputPackedVideoDataPathFmt**: the path format of the uncompressed packed video data (PVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
-* **outputTransparencyVideoDataPathFmt**: the path format of the uncompressed attribute video data (GVD) with attribute ID `ATTR_TRANSPARENCY`, with the same placeholders as `outputBlockToPatchMapPathFmt`.
+* **outputTransparencyVideoDataPathFmt**: the path format of the uncompressed attribute video data (AVD) with attribute ID `ATTR_TRANSPARENCY`, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputMultiviewGeometryPathFmt**: the path format of the reconstructed multiview geometry (depth) data, produced by the Decoder, with placeholders:
     * 0: number of input frames,
     * 1: content ID,